 Students at Ashton can email Sue by clicking on the 'Contact Sue' link at the top of this page.

 You can drop in to see Sue to find out more about counselling and to see if she could help you.
-Visit her at The Hive in the Counselling room next to H4 at the end of the computer corridor. – Tuesday break time.
+Visit her at House near the school entrance by ringing the counselling doorbell. – Tuesday break time.